Rothaus: Label

-Every bottle’s label displays a blonde girl in a traditional garb, holding a beer in each of her hands.
-Fans of the beer started to call her “Biergit Kraft” which is a play on words in the local dialect of Alemannic.
+The bottle label displays a blonde girl in a traditional garb, holding a beer in each of her hands.
+Fans of the beer started to call her "Biergit Kraft" which is a play on words in the local dialect of Alemannic.
 "Bier git Kraft", ("Bier gibt Kraft") translates to "beer gives [you] strength".
 By now, the brewery also uses the name in commercials.

 Also depicted on the Tannenzäpfle label are seven fir cones which lead to the beers name.
-Interestingly, instead of hanging downwards as in the image, in nature these cones grow upwards from their branches.
+Instead of hanging downwards as in the image, in nature these cones grow upwards from their branches.
 The inverted position of the cones is commonly noted to be similar to the position of a bottle while it is being consumed.
 In reality however, the cones depicted on the label are probably the seeds of the Norway spruce, which naturally grows in the Black Forest and has its cones hanging down from its branches.

-The current label has been in use since 1972.
+The label has been in use since 1972.
 The girl and fir cones were introduced in the first label in 1956 as part of a photorealistic illustration.
 The original label was used again as a limited edition in 2006 on the occasion of the 50th anniversary of the brand.

 Advertising

-Rothaus does advertisements throughout the German states of Baden-Württemberg, Rhineland-Palatinate, North-Rhine-Westphalia, Hamburg and Hesse, though they completely abstain the usage of TV- and radio commercials.
-The company does sponsor sports clubs like, among others, the SC Freiburg, Karlsruher SC, FC Nöttingen, VfR Aalen and Wölfe Freiburg as well as various events throughout the region.
-They not only own the right to a name for the venues of the Messe Friedrichshafen (Rothaus Halle) and Messe Freiburg (Rothaus-Arena from 2007-2016), but also for the park of the Messe Stuttgart (Rothauspark).
-In other sports, the brewery is main sponsor for the Rothaus cycling team and the HSG Konstanz, a handball team currently playing in the 2.
-Handball-Bundesliga.
-Through sponsorship they also lend their name to the Rothaus Regio-Tour.
+Rothaus advertises throughout the German states of Baden-Württemberg, Rhineland-Palatinate, North Rhine-Westphalia, Hamburg and Hesse, though it completely avoids the usage of TV and radio commercials.
+The company sponsors sports clubs such as, among others, SC Freiburg, Karlsruher SC, FC Nöttingen, VfR Aalen and Wölfe Freiburg as well as various events throughout the region.
+It holds the naming rights for the venues of the Messe Friedrichshafen (Rothaus Halle) and Messe Freiburg (Rothaus-Arena from 2007-2016), and also for the park of the Messe Stuttgart (Rothauspark).
+In other sports, the brewery is the main sponsor of the Rothaus cycling team and of HSG Konstanz, a handball team currently playing in the second division of the Handball-Bundesliga.
+Through sponsorship it also lends its name to the Rothaus Regio-Tour.

 Rothaus was involved in the construction of the Rothaus-Zäpfle-Turm, which is an observation tower near the township of Höchenschwand.
-They also own two refrigerator cars in a railway look which are parked in Seebrugg at the Bundesstraße 500 and work as a permanent advertisement – at the exact spot, where the road branches off to Rothaus.
+It also owns two refrigerator cars resembling railway carriages which are parked in Seebrugg at the Bundesstraße 500 and work as a permanent advertisement – at the exact spot, where the road branches off to Rothaus.

-The region the brewery is located in, has branded itself “Rothauser Land – Meine Ferienregion im Schwarzwald” (my vacation destination in the Black Forest) since 2006.
-“Rothauser Land” includes the main cities Grafenhausen and Ühlingen-Birkendorf.
-As a brand recognition they even included the brewery’s characters into their logo.
+The region in which the brewery is located has branded itself "Rothauser Land – Meine Ferienregion im Schwarzwald" (my vacation destination in the Black Forest) since 2006.
+The main cities of "Rothauser Land" are Grafenhausen and Ühlingen-Birkendorf.
+Rothauser Land has incorporated the brewery’s characters into its logo.